 The thing is, there’s so much to do in Vegas right now, it can be a real challenge to choose the best way to fill your days (and nights, let’s be honest).

-Whether it’s your first visit or your 10th, here are some iconic things to do in Vegas right now based on our most recent vacation in June (and some of my past trips).
+Whether it’s your first visit or your 10th, here are some iconic things to do in Vegas right now based on my years of experience!

 There are two excellent ways to get the lay of the land on the Las Vegas Strip, where 150,000 hotel rooms, countless pool parties, performances, five-star restaurants and glittering casinos draw millions of visitors each year.